Good Mood Food

 that make serotonin and increase the amount of free glutamate in food that will excite your brain.

-Raw animal foods and seafood help to make good mood food because they can help balance out the two types of neurotransmitters.
+Raw or rare animal foods and seafood help to make good mood food because they can help balance out the two types of neurotransmitters.

 Also, combining amino acids found in milk with the phenylalanine in chocolate (helps make dopamine) produces a more pleasurable good mood food.

 Essentially, good mood food is about creating the right balance of carbohydrates, amino acids, and other nutrients to balance out the two types of neurotransmitters - inhibitory and excitatory.